tokuhirom/Test-TCP/README.md

             },
         );

-    Or use OO-ish interface instead.
+    Or use the OO interface instead.

         my $server1 = Test::TCP->new(code => sub {
             my $port1 = shift;